hetvis-pro/TechNovaAttritionPrediction/README.md

 Despite competitive salaries and benefits, the company struggles to retain talent—especially in technical and client-facing roles.
 This has resulted in increased recruitment costs, project delays, and declining morale.

-As a newly hired **Data Scientist**, your goal is to develop a **data-driven attrition prediction model** that identifies at-risk employees early and provides actionable insights to improve retention.
+Company wants to develop a **data-driven attrition prediction model** that identifies at-risk employees early and provides actionable insights to improve retention.

 ---